crowdagger/crowbook/README.md

   some_file` and you don't have to pass more options, it generates the rest.
 * Support for basic Markdown features useful in writing novels.
-* Support for Epub2 format as output.
+* Support for Epub2 and Epub3 format as output.
-* Basic support for LaTeX format as output, and PDF through it.
+* Very basic support for LaTeX format as output, and PDF through it.
 * Support for HTML format as output.
 * Support for basic french typography in HTML/Epub format, and by that I mostly mean non-breaking spaces.